How B.C.'s newest war in the woods shows the complex web of environmental politics | CBC News

 - Use Vote Compass to compare the party platforms with your views.

-For those with strong environmental leanings, says Tindall, it might come down to strategic voting to avoid a Conservative outcome — something that might be require a compromise.
+For those with strong environmental leanings, says Tindall, it might come down to strategic voting to avoid a Conservative outcome — something that might require a compromise.

 "On the one hand, funding to protect old-growth forests might be an incentive to support the Liberals.
 But on the other hand, most of these folks are disenchanted with the Liberals for their purchase of the Trans Mountain pipeline and support of oil and gas," Tindall said.